 Ontario Student Assistance Program (OSAP) and financial aid

 Your OSAP entitlement may be affected if you receive a significant amount of financial assistance.
 When you receive a scholarship or bursary, you should update your OSAP information.
 Sheridan reports most awards directly to OSAP.
 The Financial Aid and Awards Office will contact you by email if you receive an award from our office that requires you to update the information on your OSAP application.

 Financial aid and tax

-Awards are considered part of a student’s taxable income for the year.
-The college will issue T4A forms to all recipients in the spring of the year following the year in which the award was paid.
+Scholarships, bursaries and awards are considered part of your taxable income.
+Sheridan issues T4A slips to all recipients in late winter/early spring of the year following the year in which the scholarships, bursaries and awards were issued.

-Sheridan College has joined the HigherEdPoints.com program as a Participating Institution.
-With this new partnership, students (or their parents or grandparents) are able to convert Aeroplan® Miles and/or TD Points into funds to help cover fees as well as pay off OSAP loans.
+Sheridan College participates in the HigherEdPoints.com program.
+With this partnership, students (or their parents or grandparents) can convert Aeroplan® Miles and/or TD Points into funds to help cover fees as well as pay off Ontario Student Assistance Program (OSAP) loans.

 Contacts and support

 Email: email@example.com (please use your Sheridan student email account and provide your Sheridan Student ID number and as much information about your inquiry as possible)

 Phone and in-person: Follow the steps at qless.sheridancollege.ca